learn-co-curriculum/java-mod-2-inner-classes/README.md

 ```

 The only difference between the code inside the two `if` statements is the
 version of the `getLetterGrade()` and `isPassingGrade()` methods it calls.
-This
+Over
-will need over time to a severe duplication of code in addition to being very
+time this will lead to severe duplication of code in addition to being very
-error prone because we must remember to call exactly the right method for every
+error prone.
+We must remember to call exactly the right method for every
-type of grading method we want to use, and make sure this is right in all the
+type of grading method we want to use and make sure this is right in all the
 places where this choice is relevant.

 A better approach would be to take advantage of the fact that we want the same